ueberdosis/hocuspocus/docs/src/docPages/extensions/webhook.md

 ## How it works

-The webhook extension listens on up to four configurable events/hooks that will trigger a POST request to the configured url and path.
+The webhook extension listens on up to four configurable events/hooks that will trigger a POST request to the configured url.

 ### onConnect

-When a new user connects to the server the onConnect webhook will be triggered with the following payload:
+When a new user connects to the server, the onConnect webhook will be triggered with the following payload:

 ```json
 {